Dkaattae/annual_quarter_report_and_stock_price/README.md

 or you can manually import all files from code folder and file folder to kestra.

-step 1, setup google cloud information as in the vedio. step 2, run update_stock_price_schedule.yaml in kestra.
+step 1, setup google cloud information as in the vedio.
+    flow gcp_ kv and gcp_setup are not uploaded in this repo. step 2, run update_stock_price_schedule.yaml in kestra.
     the flow will update stock adjusted close price from yahoo finance for nasdaq 100 companies. scheduled monthly step 3, run xbrl_pipeline.yaml in kestra.